arcanorca/Konway/README.md

 ### 3. Visual Ergonomics
 Raw cellular automata can produce harsh, rapid flickering (1-period oscillators) that can be distracting for some people.
-* **Subtle trails:** Can be toggle on/off, decay trails create a phosphor-persistence effect, smoothing out visual noise.
+* **Subtle trails:** Can be toggle on/off, decay trails create a phosphor-persistence effect, smoothing out visual noise like old CRT monitors.
 * **Safety Limits:** Integrated brightness clamping and contrast controls to reduce eye strain.

 ## // INSTALL